-It has been known that the phase diagram in the vicinity of the critical embeddings shows a self-similar structure~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
-As a result of this critical behavior the black hole and Minkowski embeddings will coexist for the same control parameters around a phase boundary represented by the critical embeddings.
-In fact, it turns out that the current density is multi-valued as a function of the electric field in the \(E\)-\(J\) curve \cite{Nakamura:2010zd}, for example.
-To see this, we show the plot of electric current $J/m^{3}$ and quark condensate $-c/m^{3}$ with respect to $E/m^{2}$ and $\pi T/m$ in figure \ref{fig:ETJ}.
-We focus on the phase diagram in the neighborhood of the phase boundary, $0.91 \lesssim \pi T/m \lesssim 1.14$.
-In the left panel of figure \ref{fig:ETJ}, the purple region and the green region at the bottom denote the Minkowski and the black hole embedding, respectively.
-The vertical black curves on the surface denote \(E\)-\(J\) curves for fixed temperatures $\pi T/m$.
-We can find that some curves are obviously turning over as $J$ is decreasing, that is, the sign of $(\partial J/\partial E)_{T,m}$ changes.
-The red dashed curve on the surface corresponds to the ``turning point'' of each \(E\)-\(J\) curve.
+The phase diagram in the vicinity of the critical embeddings shows a self-similar structure~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
+Because of this critical behavior, the black hole and Minkowski embeddings will coexist for the same control parameters around a phase boundary represented by the critical embeddings.
+In fact, it turns out that the current density is multivalued as a function of the electric field in the $E$--$J$ curve \cite{Nakamura:2010zd}.
+Thus, we show the plot of electric current $J/m^{3}$ and quark condensate $-c/m^{3}$ with respect to $E/m^{2}$ and $\pi T/m$ in figure \ref{fig:ETJ}.
+We focus on the phase diagram around the phase boundary, $0.91 \lesssim \pi T/m \lesssim 1.14$.
+In the left panel of figure \ref{fig:ETJ}, the purple and green regions at the bottom denote the Minkowski and black hole embeddings, respectively.
+The vertical black curves on the surface denote $E$--$J$ curves for fixed temperatures $\pi T/m$.
+We can find that some curves obviously turn over as $J$ decreases, i.e., the sign of $(\partial J/\partial E)_{T,m}$ changes.
+The red dashed curve on the surface corresponds to the ``turning point'' of each $E$--$J$ curve.

-Note that at $E=0$ the red dashed curve ends at the point ($\pi T/m = 1.08024$) below the critical embedding\,(shown by the end point of the blue curve:~$\pi T_{\rm crit}/m = 1.09068$).
-This is consistent with the phase structure in the D3-D7 model with $E=0$\,\cite{Mateos:2007vn}.
+Notably, at $E=0$, the red dashed curve ends at the point ($\pi T/m = 1.08024$) below the critical embedding\,(shown by the endpoint of the blue curve:~$\pi T_{\rm crit}/m = 1.09068$).
+This agrees with the phase structure in the D3-D7 model with $E=0$\,\cite{Mateos:2007vn}.
 That is, the black hole embedding can be found below the value of $\pi T/m$ at the critical embedding.
 This can be confirmed from the right panel of figure \ref{fig:ETJ}.
 One can find the black hole embedding solutions, which correspond to each point on the green surface in the right panel of figure \ref{fig:ETJ}, below $\pi T_{\rm crit}/m$.
-If the brane configuration has already been the black hole embedding in the absence of the electric field, applying the electric field can instantly produce the electric current.
-Therefore, in high temperature region ($\pi T/m \geq 1.08024$) we can observe linear conduction obeying Ohm's law.
+If the brane configuration is the black hole embedding in the absence of the electric field, applying the electric field can instantly produce the current.
+Therefore, in the high-temperature region ($\pi T/m \geq 1.08024$), we can observe linear conduction obeying Ohm's law.